Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 - A ‘wire-pin brush’ is your brush of choice when removing any dirt or dead hair from the topcoat.

 - A wide-toothed comb is best for removing tangles and mats, while serious mats could need to be cut out.
-Remember, ideally you don’t want to cut your German Shepherds' fir.
+Ideally, you don’t want to cut your German Shepherds' fir.

 - Whitwam L., The German Shepherd Handbook: The Essential Guide For New and Prospective German Shepherd Owners 4th edition, 2020, 234p.